Joel Smallbone

 Joel David Smallbone (born 5 June 1984) is an Australian singer and actor.
-He is a member of the Christian pop duo For King & Country along with his brother Luke Smallbone.
-He played the role of James Stevens in the 2016 film Priceless and Antipater in the 2023 film Journey to Bethlehem.
-He directed the 2024 American Christian drama film Unsung Hero, plus playing the role of his father David Smallbone.
+He is a member of the Christian pop duo For King & Country along with his brother Luke.
+Smallbone played James Stevens in the 2016 film Priceless and Antipater in the 2023 film Journey to Bethlehem.
+He directed the 2024 Christian drama film Unsung Hero and played the role of his father David Smallbone.